 David Mansur, MD

-David Mansur, MD, is Associate professor of radiation oncology and pediatrics and Director of Pediatric and Hematologic Radiation Oncology at University Hospitals Seidman Cancer Center and UH Rainbow Babies and Children's Hospital.
-He is also Vice Chair for Proton Therapy in the department of radiation oncology.
+David Mansur, MD, is professor of radiation oncology and pediatrics and Director of Pediatric and Hematologic Radiation Oncology at University Hospitals Seidman Cancer Center and UH Rainbow Babies and Children's Hospital.

 Dr. Mansur is board certified in radiation oncology.
 His special interest is pediatric and adult brain tumor management, lymphoma, leukemia, sarcoma, skin cancer and proton beam radiation therapy.
 He joined UH Seidman Cancer Center’s hospital staff in 2012.